Koxzi95/front-end-prototype/readme.md

 This is the running build branch of the front end.
 Any releases and commits must be made to this branch unless stated otherwise.

 **Releases**

 *Pre-release version 0.1.0 'Skeleton'*
 - This build only contains the basic html and css to make the website run, it will not do anything other than display the login screen.
 ----------------------

+ALL DATABASE WORK SHOULD BE COMMITED TO THE GITHUB DATABRANCH, THEN RELEASE

 Need to Include: